Arthur-DBorghi/Arthur-DBorghi/README.md

-#Hello World!
+#  Hello World!

-My name is Arthur, I'm from Brazil.
+### My name is Arthur, I'm from Brazil.
 I love programming, gaming and hanging out!

 - 🔭 I’m currently looking for a job
-- 🌱 I’m currently learning Data Analysis with R
+- 📖 I’m currently learning Data Analysis with R
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/arthurdborghi/" target="_blank">LinkedIn</a> (it's in portuguese, but soon, I'll make a version in English too!)
-- ⚡ Fun fact: I love reptiles
+- ⚡ Fun fact: I love reptiles 🐊
 ##

 <div align="center"><br>